openresty/openresty/doc/README-win32.md

 This Win32 build of OpenResty is mainly for developers who want to develop their applications in native Windows environment (though they eventually push the finished work onto a Linux or *BSD box, most of the time).

+TODO
+====

+* Add support for more than one NGINX worker processes.
+* Add support for concurrent connections more than 1024.
+* Switch to the Microsoft Visual Studio compiler toolchain for better performance and easier binary package redistribution.
+* Bundle StrawberryPerl to make command-line utilities like `resty` work out of the box (without manually installing a Perl).

 Details About The Building Process
 ==================================